 Phoenix Novatron (aka Phoenix Nova) is an independent producer, composer and painter making her professional solo recording debut in 2022.
 The Grand Rapids, Michigan native is a lifelong musician from a musical family.
 Her latest project finds the multi-instrumentalist delving into the world of experimental instrumental electronic music.

 “Raspberry Rave” is the brand new single from Phoenix Novatron, released worldwide via all major streaming services on August 29, 2022.
 At just over ten minutes, the piece takes us on a hypnotic sonic journey through trip-hop vibes, ambient moods and a hint of EDM.
-The track is accompanied by an equally trippy video.
+The song is accompanied by an equally trippy video.

 As the track opens, an ambient synth plays a dreamy sci-fi riff.
 Bells and other minimalist percussion paint the periphery.
 A solo flute provides the track’s central melodic theme as it slowly weaves between the notes.
 At the 3:18 mark the beat drops on a cool downtempo analog/electronic hybrid groove.
 The tune alternates between those two moods as the video fades between beautiful stop motion nature scenes.

 Check out the “Raspberry Rave” video below.
 You can also hear the song on the Deep Indie Chill playlist, or listen on your favorite streaming service.
 We had the chance to chat with Phoenix Novatron about the song.
-Check out his answers to our 8 questions.
+Check out her answers to our 8 questions.
 And follow the links at the end of this article to connect with the artist.
-Get on his socials and get in the loop for what’s next.
+Get on her socials and get in the loop for what’s next.

 8 Questions with Phoenix Novatron